GiulioZani/facial-expression-recognition/dl/README.md

 Run:
 ```
-python -m dl train <name of the model>
+python -m dlm train <name of the model>
 ```